ninabarzh/ipa/content/en/docs/guides/account.md

 3. Enable 2FA on key accounts.
 Usually under “Settings” → “Security” → “Two-factor authentication”.
 You’ll scan a QR code using your chosen app.

 4. Store backup codes offline.
 These are one-time emergency codes in case you lose your phone.
-Print them, or write them down and hide them securely—taped inside a novel works well.
+Print them, or write them down and hide them securely, taped inside a novel works well.

 5. Disable SMS fallback (if possible).
 Once app-based 2FA is working, many platforms let you remove phone number recovery.
 This helps prevent sneaky password resets via intercepted texts.